steveshogren/hugo-blog/content/page/training.md

 > "I Just Finished CodeAcademy/Khan Academy/etc, Now What?!"

-It can be
+If you want to become a full-time developer, it can be intimidating to know where to start!
+Many people get stuck after finishing an on-line course.
+We want to provide free guidance for anyone who wants to learn enough to get a full-time job.

 <h1 class="centereded">Success Stories</h1>

-We have trained several people from zero experience to full-time software developer jobs.
+We have used this course with several people to help them break into full-time software developer jobs.
 It is not impossible to learn enough programming to get a full time job!

 <div class="container">
   <div class="col-md-3">
       <h2>Ariel S.</h2>
       <p>Ariel graduated with a degree in music and no technical experience.
-  Within six months she was working as an automated tester, and now manages a team of automated testers.</p>
+  Within eight months she was working as an automated tester, and now manages a team of automated testers.</p>
   </div>
   <div class="col-md-3">